paulocoutinhox/goci/README.md

 4. make format = format all files (use it before make a pull-request)
 5. make generate-assets = generate all assets from resources folder to load in-memory resources assets (js, css, images, ...)

-So if you want start your server for example, you only need call "make start".

 # Alternative method to Build and Start project

 1. go build
-2. ./goci -f=config.ini
+2. ./goci -f extras/sample/config.ini

+or

+1. go run -f extras/sample/config.ini

-# Task options
+# Task options for web interface

 Today we support this types of fields for task option: